yabutaka/yabutaka.github.io/_posts/2019-12-04-fake-ios-apps.markdown

 externalLink: false
 ---

 During the first year of college, I enrolled in [iOS specialization at Code Path](https://codepath.org/), a bootcamp on iOS development.
-During the course of the 10-week-program, I learned how to make a fake Instagram app and a fake Twitter app.
-Here are the demonstrations.
+The 10-week-program taught me how to make a fake Instagram app and a fake Twitter app.
+Here are the clips showing the apps.

 - ## Parstagram